pauljtremblay/smb3-eh-manip/docs/video_capture_configuration.md

 frame(s).
 First, we need the tool to know which video capture source to use, and set video_capture_source in config.ini.

-Double click run.bat to run the tool.
+Run the tool.
 The terminal window that pops up should say "Selected video source: <your capture card>".
 Another video window pops up by default, rendering the same video source.
 If it doesn't, press ctrl-c on the terminal window to close it, go to config.ini, and change the